Want to know how to become a proofreader online and work from the comfort of your own home?

 So you have your samples, now it’s time to get PAID!
 There are so many ways you can get clients.

 - Create a flyer

-Create a poster for FREE in Canva and stick it up in places where people would need editing i.e. universities, book publisher offices, get creative!
+Create a poster for FREE in Canva and stick it up in places where people would need proofreading or editing i.e. universities, book publisher offices, get creative!

 Canva has paid options but try the FREE one first.

 Think about where your potential clients may hang out.

 My approach was to post my advert in universities because every university student needs to submit a thesis.

 Not all of those students will have perfect grammar and spelling.
 Every university has thousands of students… voilà!
 You just found a target market!